LeidenCBC/leidencbc.github.io/_publications/2016_eurovis_cytosplore.md

 # The publisher URL - use only if no doi is available
 publisher-url:

-# Use if this paper is linked to internal projects.
-This will link to and list it on the project site
+# Use if this paper is linked to an internal project.
+This will link to the project site (not used right now)
-projects:
+project:
 - cytosplore

 # Use this if you have an external project website